kahypar/kahypar/README.md

 KaHyPar is free software provided under the GNU General Public License (GPLv3).
 For more information see the [COPYING file][CF].
 We distribute this framework freely to foster the use and development of hypergraph partitioning tools.
-If you use KaHyPar in an academic setting please cite the appropriate paper:
+If you use KaHyPar in an academic setting please cite the appropriate paper.
+If you are interested in a commercial license, please contact me.

     // KaHyPar-R
     @inproceedings{shhmss2016alenex,